NLESC-JCER/cpp2wasm/README.outline.md

 | :heart: pro1 | :no_entry: con1 |
 | :heart: pro2 | :no_entry: con2 |

-- Explain that there is no longer a stdin, we need to change to JSON
+- Explain that there is no longer command line args, we need to change to JSON
+- Explain what is JSON
-- move JSON schema to swagger section
+- move JSON schema to swagger section or even to JavaScript form generation
 - JSON flavor of JSON schema can be removed (we still have the OpenAPI YAML)

 # Python web service